amzker/PlatformerAI/README.md

 as name suggets you will be playing against AI

+# Latest commit: [INFO]
+- Added multiplayer basic structure
+- Added new bugs such as host joins twice also at same time camera only shows one
+- Will be fixed today and we will have proper multiplayer
+- for portforwarding pagekite or ngrock both will be ok if your router dosent support it

 # Warning:
 - Do not use git version, check releases and it's src.